+There are no specific rules for same sex couples.

+There is no case law yet.

+19. Is surrogacy legal in your jurisdiction?

+No.

 20. If so, can a same sex couple gain parentage for a child through surrogacy?

+NA

+21. Is gamete and/or embryo donation legal in your jurisdiction?

+No.

 22. If so what requirements must be met, if any in order to terminate the parental relationship between the donor and the child?

+NA

 23. Can the parental relationship between the donor and the child be terminated if the donation is made to a same-sex married couple?

+No.

 24. Can the parental relationship between the donor and child be terminated if the donation is made to a homosexual unmarried woman or man?

+No.

 25. If a woman in a same sex marriage gives birth to a child following treatment at a clinic, does her wife acquire parental authority for the child either automatically or through other measures?
 If so, please explain how.

-The woman who gave birth is the mother.
-It is not clear if in regard to the forbidden surrogacy the other partner would become parent as this is not legal regulated.
-However our Constitutional Court is quite liberal if the genetic material comes from one of the two spouses.
+If she gave consent to the IVF.

 26. Is this different if the relationship is a civil union or common-law relationship?
 If so, please explain how.

-The Constitutional Court changes the definition by marriage which was up to now a contract between two person of different sex.
-"Different sex" has been erased so that from 01.01.2019 same sex people will be able to marry.
+No.

 27. If you have any further comments on the matters raised in this section, please add them below.

+NA